kubevela/kubevela/docs/en/platform-engineers/overview.md

-# KubeVela Under The Hood
+# What is KubeVela?

-This documentation explains how KubeVela works in perspective of platform team.
+This documentation explains "what KubeVela can do for you" in perspective of platform team.

-## KubeVela Runtime
+## Overview

-The KubeVela runtime is the core component of KubeVela, it is a Kubernetes addon composed by several parts.

-The first part of this runtime is "encapsulation engine".
-This component supports various of encapsulation modules to create a single user facing abstraction named `Application` that allows end user to fill in parameters to instantiate the module.
-At the meantime, it also provides a set of interfaces for platform team to define and customize the module (i.e. CUE, Helm, or Terraform modules, etc).
-The implementation of abstraction engine is powered by Open Application Model.

-The second part is "deployment engine", it is responsible for progressive rollout of the application following given rollout strategy (e.g. canary, blue-green, etc) claimed in `AppDeployment`.
+KubeVela provides several independent building blocks to help you create application platforms easily.

 ![alt](../../resources/kubevela-runtime.png)

-### Encapsulation Engine
+### 1. Application Encapsulation

-As a platform builder, the encapsulation engine is essential to create any end user facing platform with Kubernetes, i.e. we want to lower the bar for end users by creating higher level abstractions.
+The encapsulation engine enables you to define an `Application` abstraction that encapsulates all the needed resources composed your app.

-One typical example is we will want to encapsulate a Kubernetes `Deployment` and `Service` into a module probably named *Web Service*, and let end users to instantiate this module by simply filling in the needed parameters (e.g. `image`, `replicas` and `ports`).
+One typical use case is we want to encapsulate a Kubernetes `Deployment` and a `Service` into a module probably named *Web Service*, and let end users to instantiate this module by simply filling in the parameters (e.g. `image`, `replicas` and `ports`).
 For example, the [`web-service.ts` ](https://github.com/awslabs/cdk8s/blob/master/examples/typescript/web-service/web-service.ts) lib in cdk8s, the [`kube.cue`](https://github.com/cuelang/cue/blob/b8b489251a3f9ea318830788794c1b4a753031c0/doc/tutorial/kubernetes/quick/services/kube.cue#L70) lib in CUE, and this widely used [Deployment + Service](https://docs.bitnami.com/tutorials/create-your-first-helm-chart/) Helm chart.
-Of course, some teams with great frontend engineers will choose to build a GUI console for creating such abstraction.
+Of course, some teams with great frontend engineers will choose to build a GUI console to create such abstraction.

-Hence, the encapsulation engine of KubeVela is designed to help to make building abstractions easy, in a highly extensible approach.

-#### Build Extensible Abstraction

-First of all, with KubeVela, you will never create monolithic abstraction which is restricted and can't be extended.
-In detail, the encapsulation engine introduced an extensible app-centric model behind the abstraction, this makes the abstraction is essentially assembled by components (workload modules) and traits (operational modules), an example is like below:
+The `Application` abstraction supports all the scenarios above.
+From end user's view, an `Application` is assembled by components (workload specifications) and traits (operational behaviors), for example:

 ```yaml
 apiVersion: core.oam.dev/v1alpha2